-In the following sections of this Report, I describe three models that I used to estimate Mr. Mousser's past exposures to PCE, TCE, DCE, VC, and benzene in water at Camp Lejeune: one for the dermal/inhalation routes of exposure (SHOWER model, Section 7), one for the oral route of exposure (PHAST, Section 8), and one for air concentrations in mess halls (Andelman 1990, ATSDR 2017a, Section 9).
-In Sections 7, 8, and 9, I describe the models themselves as well as the available information used to select values for the model parameters.
+In the following sections of this Report, I describe two models that I used to estimate Mr. Connard's past exposures to PCE, TCE, DCE, VC, and benzene in water at Camp Lejeune: one for the dermal/inhalation routes of exposure (SHOWER model, Section 7) and one for the oral route of exposure (PHAST, Section 8).
+In Sections 7 and 8, I describe the models themselves as well as the available information used to select values for the model parameters.
 Finally, I describe the results from each of these models.
 Where Plaintiff-specific information was available, this is shown in bold font.